When is the NEXT Sale? - NEXT Sale Dates & Tips for 2022 Next is…

 Originally, VPN technology was to provide access to corporate resources to branch offices and remote users.
 Using encrypted tunnelling protocol, VPN enhanced security for users and prevented cyber attacks.

-Today, VPN not only secures connections.
+Today, using a Free VPN not only secures connections.
 It also…

 - Helps users to bypass geographic restrictions